avrebarra/avrebarra.github.io/_posts/2021-01-11-defining-error-types-in-golang-modules.md

 ---
 layout: post
 title: Defining Error Types in Golang Modules
 description:
 summary:
 tags: [golang, tech]
 ---

-Created: Jan 11, 2021 2:03 PM

 > TL;DR: Jump to Way #3 to see how we can use Golang `errors.Is()` to define error kinds/types.

 When I got spare times at work, I always love to experiment with Golang.
 Things felt fast, reliable, and simple.
 But sometimes there are things that took some time to think hard.
 One thing is: **How I could specify error types so my other module can differentiate it?**

 In Golang, we were taught to pass error around as variable.
 Neat concept.
 All bliss until some part of code need to know what kind of error that was?

 This is a case that will come up pretty often.
 Let's suppose we had a module that have multiple reason of errors (e.g whether it is a DB failure, HTTP request drop, error from remote API, etc).
 Then we want to let other modules to know which kind of error returned, so the they can handle it differently depending on what kind of error it was.
 In Golang, what defines `error` type is basically anything with `.Error()` func that returns string.
 So, basically it's just a string passed around. **Then how do we identify it so we know what kind of error was that?**